conan-io/docs/reference/conanfile/methods/init.rst

 This method can also be useful if you need to unconditionally initialize class attributes like ``license`` or ``description`` or any other from datafiles other than `conandata.yml`.
-For example, you have a `json` file containing the information about the ``license``, ``description`` and ``author`` for the library:
+For example, you can have a `json` file containing the information about the ``license``, ``description`` and ``author`` for the library: